-More and more education institutions now see the value of leveraging the enormous and continously growing data from their learning management system (LMS) and computer-based learning environments.
+More and more education institutions now see the value of leveraging the enormous and continuously growing data from their learning management system (LMS) and computer-based learning environments.
 Learning Analytics (LA), as well as related methodologies such as Artificial Intelligence (AI), Machine Learning (ML) and Educational Data Mining (EDM), explores the relation- ship between learning system usage and a range of outcomes that can positively impact students, teachers, administrators, researcher and learning system designers.
 This course is designed to help students to learn fundamental EDM/LA concepts and techniques, and how those techniques can be used in solving important problems in education.

 5703 - AI Technologies for Learning and Performance (3)

 Students in this course will overview various artificial intelligence applications and will apply these applications in learning and performance settings.

 5704 - Ethical, Social and Cultural Impacts of AI (3)

 This course will examine the ethical, social and cultural impacts of AI in education in the past present, and future.
 Students will explore and critique ethical, social, and cultural issues of AI in education.
 Students will apply the ethical, social, and cultural issues of AI to analysis of existing tools from adaptive learning and smart tutors to machine learning and personalized learning.

 LTEC 5800 - Studies in Learning Technologies (3)

 Organized classes specifically designed to accommodate the needs of students and the demands of program development that are not met by the regular offerings.